selwynpolit/d9book/book/twig.md

 ></article>
 ```

-More useful examples at <https://www.drupal.org/docs/8/theming-drupal-8/using-attributes-in-templates>
-such as:
+For more examples see [Using attributes in templates on drupal.org - updated Mar 2023](https://www.drupal.org/docs/8/theming-drupal-8/using-attributes-in-templates) such as:

 ```twig
 {% set classes = ['red', 'green', 'blue'] %}